Are Motorcycles Covered by No-Fault Insurance?

 Motorcyclists injured in accidents often turn to their health insurance to help pay for medical treatment.
 Optional insurance coverage (such as medical payments and/or uninsured/underinsured motorist insurance) can also help offset some of the additional costs depending on the circumstances of the accident.

-If you have been injured in a motorcycle accident, you should contact a lawyer as soon as possible to discuss your rights and legal options.
+If you have been injured in a motorcycle accident, you should contact a Florida motorcycle accident lawyer as soon as possible to discuss your rights and legal options.
 Unlike motorists, the riders of motorcycles have the immediate option to file a claim against the at-fault driver.

 It is crucial to know who is at fault for the motorcycle accident that caused your injuries.
 Unfortunately, motorcyclists are often too severely hurt to stay on the scene and exchange information.
 A motorcycle accident attorney in Florida can take the following steps on your behalf: